-The way we study dynamical systems is that we first write evolution equations in terms of few dimensionless state observables.
+In our approach to study dynamical systems, we formulate the evolution equations in terms of few dimensionless state observables.
 It is a very invaluable tool to obtain qualitative information about the solutions of the state space of Bianchi universes (see Ref.~\cite{Wainwright1997} and references therein).
-Here we concentrate only on Bianchi~I model.
-First we derive the Einstein equations in metric approach.
-Then we write in terms of the state observables analogous to the orthonormal frame formalism \cite{EllisMacCallum1969}.
+Here we concentrate only on Bianchi-I model.
+First we derive the Einstein's equations in metric approach.
+Then we write them in terms of state observables analogous to the orthonormal frame formalism \cite{EllisMacCallum1969}.
 In this approach one writes the field equations as first order differential equations.
 An advantage of this orthonormal frame approach is that the derivation of geodesic equation is easy compared to the metric approach.